'A young, Ukrainian Mother Teresa’ — Wisconsin resident sends $23 million of materials to war survivors in Ukraine

 Chalice of Mercy originally started while Pavsyukova lived in Chippewa Falls, but she’s now living and working from the town of Fairchild, Wisconsin.

-What’s enormously impressive is that in the last ten months, Chalice of Mercy has sent nearly 500 pallets of supplies to Ukraine, weighing over 200 tons and valued at more than $23 million, Pavsyukova said.
+What’s enormously impressive is that in the past 10 months, Chalice of Mercy has sent nearly 500 pallets of supplies to Ukraine, weighing over 200 tons and valued at more than $23 million, Pavsyukova said.

 People are also reading…